Colossians:

 Final Greetings and Conclusion - Colossians 4:16-18

 Dec.
-12/13—Bad Weather Makeup Day (we follow AISD for weather closures)
+12/13—Bad Weather Makeup Day (We follow AISD for closures)

 .